njbrake/dailysum/README.md

 ### "Configuration error: GitHub token not found"

 Make sure you've either:
-- Run `what-did-you-do-today init` to set up a config file, or
+- Run `dailysum init` to set up a config file, or
 - Set the `GITHUB_TOKEN` environment variable

 ### "Unable to import 'any_agent'"